-The Night Market is designed to showcase and provide a platform for local artists, makers, non-profits and businesses.
-By charging very low vendor fees ($25, reimbursable if the vendor makes less than $25 in revenue), we create a low bar for entry for many that cannot afford to open a bricks-and-mortar business, or even vend at other, more established marketplaces.
+The Night Market is designed to showcase and provide a platform for local business, artists, and non-profits.
+By charging low vendor fees ($25, reimbursable if the vendor makes less than $25 in revenue), we create a low bar for entry for neighbors that cannot afford to open a bricks-and-mortar business, or even vend at other, more established marketplaces.
 We also do not curate what type of vendor booths are allowed.
-Aside from giving preference to vendors that are from our neighborhood, we try to make it a very democratic market - we don't decide what types of goods do and do not qualify to be shown (aside from illicit products, obviously).
+Aside from giving preference to vendors that are from our neighborhood, we don't decide what types of goods do and do not qualify to be shown (aside from illicit products, and direct sales marketers).
 At the Night Market, you'll find folks vending everything from homemade soap, jewelery, custom designed apparel, art to food ranging from vegan Nepalese, Japan, Thailand, West Africa, Haiti, Mexico, and some of the best southern American food there is to offer.
 For businesses and individuals, the Night Market is a great way to generate awareness, public interest, and revenue.

 ENHANCE PUBLIC SPACE